trigonaltech/BookStore/README.md

 The API should have proper documentation with examples of how to use the API endpoints.

 Deliverables:

 A GitHub repository containing the code for the API.

 A README file that explains how to build and run the API.

-A Postman collection that contains the API endpoints and example requests.
+A Postman collection or swagger file that contains the API endpoints and example requests.

 A document that explains the architecture of the API, the choice of database and any other design decisions.

 Evaluation Criteria: